 The fabrication of the girders and its accessories shall be carried out by the Contractor in his factory premises or in a well-established fabrication workshop to be set up by the Contractor at bridge site or any other location as approved by the Engineer.
-The workshop staff shall have requisite experience, proven skill and experience in the technique of fabricating large components.
-Accuracy of fabrication shall be realized through controlled high precision jigs, fixtures and templates, which shall be inspected and passed by Engineer / any other inspection agency as nominated by Engineer.
-The fabrication shall be preceded by Quality Plans to be submitted by the Contractor and every activity shall be documented in detail.
-The Quality Plans shall clearly indicate how individual processes such as cutting of raw steel, marking, drilling, assembly, riveting/welding, painting, handling etc shall be monitored for quality.
-The quality parameters for monitoring shall be identified alongwith monitoring frequency and quality records to be maintained.
+In either case, the fabrication workshop should have valid approval certificate from RDSO.
+The workshop staff shall have requisite experience, proven skill and experience in the technique of fabricating bridge girder (OWG & PG) components.
+Accuracy of fabrication shall be realized through controlled high precision jigs, fixtures and templates, which shall be inspected and passed by RDSO or any other inspection agency as nominated by Engineer.
+The fabrication shall be preceded by Quality Assurance Plans to be submitted and and its approval from RDSO by the Contractor and every activity shall be documented therein.
+The Quality Assurance Plans shall clearly indicate how individual processes such as cutting of raw steel. marking, drilling, assembly, riveting/welding, painting, handling etc shall be monitored for quality.
+The quality parameters for monitoring shall be identified along with monitoring frequency and quality records to be maintained.
 The officials responsible for monitoring these identified quality parameters shall also be specified in these quality plans.
-The Contractor shall get these quality plans approved from Engineer before start of fabrication work.
+The Contractor shall get these quality plans approved from RDSO before start of fabrication work.
 The Engineer shall be empowered to check the manufacturing process from time to time to ensure that the work is executed as per approved quality plans.
 The quality records shall be submitted to Engineer for record, after completion of fabrication work.

 The work of fabrication in Contractor's fabrication shop will at all times be open for inspection by Engineer or any other agency as nominated by Engineer.
-Before dispatch of fabricated steel work from the shops the same will be inspected in the Contractor's fabrication workshop by Engineer or any other authority/agency nominated by Engineer who will thereafter issue inspection certificate.
+Before dispatch of fabricated steel work from the shops the same will be inspected in the Contractor's fabrication workshop by Engineer and/or any other authority/agency nominated by Engineer who will thereafter issue inspection certificate.

-Any defects noticed during inspection in the execution of work shall be rectified or replaced by the Contractor at his own cost.
-The decision of Engineer or any other agency nominated for inspection as to the existence of the defect, the manner in which the defective work has to be rectified or replaced, shall be final and conclusive.
+Any defects noticed during inspection in the execution of work shall be rectified or member component will be replaced by the Contractor at his own cost.
+The decision of Engineer and/or the nominated agency for inspection as to the existence of the defect, the manner in which the defective work has to be rectified or replaced, shall be final and conclusive.

-In the fabrication of girder, necessary arrangement and provision shall be kept for inspection facilities underneath the girder and also for carriage of service cables, pipe lines etc as per approved plan.
+In the fabrication of girder, necessary arrangement and provision shall be kept for inspection facilities underneath the girder and also for carriage of service cables, pipe lines etc as per approved plans.

-2.2 Fabrication Drawings
+2.2 Fabrication Drawings:

-The Contractor shall prepare detailed shop drawings including drawing office dispatch lists (DODL's) on the basis of design drawings supplied by Engineer, in such size and in such details as may be specified by Engineer.
-The shop drawings shall be submitted to Engineer in triplicate, one copy of which will be returned after scrutiny and approval.
-The fabrication drawings shall indicate member sizes prior and after flame cutting, machining to obtain correct length and shape, tolerance provisions, welding sequence, type and size of welding.
-No work of fabrication will be started without such approval being obtained.
-Engineer will make all efforts to approve the drawings submitted by the Contractor within reasonable time but no claim from Contractor for any delay on this account shall be entertained by Engineer.
+The Contractor shall prepare detailed fabrication/shop drawings on the basis of approved latest drawing procured from RDSO alongwith latest circular /guidelines contractor shall get it proof checked from IIT/NIT and submit it to Engineer or RDSO for its approval.
+No separate payment shall be made for this and accepted rates shall be deemed to include this aspect.
+The fabrication drawings shall be submitted by the contractor to Engineer in triplicate, one copy of which will be returned after scrutiny and approval.
+The fabrication drawings shall indicate member sizes prior and after cutting, machining to obtain correct length and shape, tolerance provisions, welding sequence, type and size of welding etc. No work of fabrication will be started without approval of fabrication drawings.